tmdict/tmdict/data/content/fgo-material-x/super-orion/character.en.md

 #### Jason / Achilles

-“I don’t at all agree with the media’s portrayal of us as ’a trio of greek muscleheads’.
+“I don’t at all agree with the media’s portrayal of us as ‘a trio of greek muscleheads’.
 Well, I guess it’s not that off the mark, but…”

 #### Atlantis Argonauts